JonathanOkz/AutocompleteHandle/README.md

 autocompleteHandle.delegate = self;
 [self.view addSubview:autocompleteHandle];
 ```
-Don't missing to add `<AutocompleteHandleDelegate>` in your viewcontroller.h if you want to access at the delegate methods

 #### Create AutocompleteHandle graphically
 * Drop the "UIView" element in your view
 * Set the class propriety of the view to 'AutocompleteHandle'